Do You Have It All Together?

 Arrive in Advance

 Arriving early gives you the opportunity to control the controllable.
 Here’s what I mean: Imagine having to speak at 10am to a crowd of 200+ people on the topic of Time Management.
 You’ve worked very hard on a beautiful PowerPoint presentation that is full of graphics, colors, and images that will support your talk.
 However, you arrive at 10am, only to realize you were schedule to speak at 9:45am.
 Then, as you walk toward the stage, the technology team whispers in your ear “we can’t get the projector to work.”
+This moment you begin to regret you haven’t bought one yourself, as there are some types of small projectors on the market.
 Finally, you hit the stage and notice there are easily 500+ people in the room waiting for you.
 These are things that are in your control but arriving late can prevent you from being in control, which can ultimately affect your speaking engagement.

 How do to assure this.
 As a rule of thumb, arrive to the venue 30 minutes in advance and for lack of better words, case out the joint.
 Make sure the room size is what you expected.
 Do a couple test-runs on the technology.
 Ensure the temperature of the room is suitable for expected audience.
 This can lessen some of those demands that I mentioned earlier.